6 min read

 The debate around single-member LLCs and operating agreements

-So the question thing you must be asking yourself, the thing all of us single member small business owners ask ourselves, is “why would I need an operating agreement with myself?”
+So the question you must be asking yourself is, “Why would I need an operating agreement with myself?”
 Well, there is an excellent really good reason… for protection!

 So if you are starting a business you want to make sure you have all of your legal paperwork in place.
 In researching your state’s requirements you might even discover that you’re not legally required to have an operating agreement for your LLC.
 (But, in many states, you are required by law!).